 The person arrested must still answer questions asked about their name, age, address, etc. They can be searched in order to protect the police officer.
 Also, a confession given before a suspect has been read the Miranda Warning may find that confession entered as evidence in court.
-Police may take blood from a driver suspected of DUI.

 If you have been Mirandized and you waive your rights, meaning you wish to speak to police freely without an attorney present, you can change your mind at any time and ‘plead the fifth,’ meaning you no longer wish to answer questions, or that you have changed your mind and wish to have an attorney present after all.

 In some states, juveniles have the right to remain silent without his or her parent or guardian present.